kolov/doorman/README.md

 ### User tracking

 Your web site may want to offer services to not authenticated users.
-As a user returns to the site, he will find the resources he left by his previous visit.
+As a user returns to the site, he will find the resources as he left them at his previous visit.
 If the user decides to authenticate at some stage, he keeps his identity, enriching it with some attributes like name, email etc.